-Soccer had spread throughout Europe by the early 20th century, but initially, there was no international body that would ensure organization in the sport.
-To solve this issue, the football associations from a number of European countries established the Fédération Internationale de Football Association (FIFA).
+Soccer had spread throughout Europe by the early 20th century, but initially, no international body would ensure organization in the sport.
+To solve this issue, the football associations from several European countries established the Fédération Internationale de Football Association (FIFA).

 Despite the disdain of British associations toward FIFA and Britain’s series of resignations from FIFA due to disagreements as to the future of soccer, the sport would increase in popularity throughout the following decades.

 In 1908, soccer debuted at the London Olympic Games.
-The World Cup that now attracts millions of spectators from the entire globe was first held in Uruguay in July 1930.
+The World Cup, which now attracts millions of spectators from the entire globe, was first held in Uruguay in July 1930.

-FIFA grew steadily as well, solidifying itself as the global authority over soccer competition.
-At the beginning of the 21st century, FIFA had over 200 registered nation-members – more than there are countries in the United Nations.
+FIFA also grew steadily, solidifying itself as the global authority over soccer competition.
+At the beginning of the 21st century, FIFA had over 200 registered nation members – more than there are countries in the United Nations.

-Aside from the World Cup, soccer competitions are regularly held by continental confederations.
-Of these, perhaps the most popular is the UEFA (Union of European Football Associations) Champions League that sees the strongest clubs of Europe clash annually.
+Aside from the World Cup, continental confederations regularly hold soccer competitions.
+Of these, perhaps the most popular is the UEFA (Union of European Football Associations) Champions League, which sees the strongest clubs in Europe clash annually.

 Why Is Football Called Soccer In The US?

-The term “soccer” was actually invented in Britain as an abbreviation of “association football”.
+The term “soccer” was invented in Britain as an abbreviation of “association football.”
 The British have actually used “soccer” up until some 30 years ago.
 And in the 1960s-80s, “soccer” and “football” were interchangeable in Britain.

-It seems that the British stopped using “soccer” about 30-40 years ago because of its American connotations.
-And now, because “soccer” is used primarily in the United States, it is often perceived as an American invention, which it is not.
+The British stopped using “soccer” about 30-40 years ago because of its American connotations.
+And now, because “soccer” is mainly used in the United States, it is often perceived as an American invention, which it is not.

 So there was my dive into the history of soccer!
-I didn’t cover every small detail of known soccer history – you may find more via the links I referenced throughout the article.
+I didn’t cover every tiny detail of known soccer history – you may find more via the links I referenced throughout the article.